omni-us/jsonargparse/README.rst

 URL according to :func:`validators.url.url` then a HEAD request would be triggered to check if it is accessible, and if so, the parsing succeeds.
-To get the content of the parsed path, without needing to care if it is a local file or a URL, the :func:`jsonargparse.Path.get_content` can be used.
+To get the content of the parsed path, without needing to care if it is a local file or a URL, the :py:meth:`.Path.get_content` can be used.

-If after importing jsonargparse you run :code:`jsonargparse.set_url_support(True)`, the following functions and classes will also support loading from URLs:
+If after importing jsonargparse you run :code:`jsonargparse.set_url_support(True)`, the following functions and classes will also support loading from URLs: :py:meth:`.ArgumentParser.parse_path`, :py:meth:`.ArgumentParser.get_defaults` (:code:`default_config_files` argument), :class:`.ActionConfigFile`, :class:`.ActionJsonSchema`, :class:`.ActionJsonnet` and :class:`.ActionParser`.
-:func:`jsonargparse.ArgumentParser.parse_path`,
-:func:`jsonargparse.ArgumentParser.get_defaults` (:code:`default_config_files`
-argument), :class:`.ActionConfigFile`, :class:`.ActionJsonSchema`,
-:class:`.ActionJsonnet` and :class:`.ActionParser`.
 This means for example that a tool that can receive a configuration file via :class:`.ActionConfigFile` is able to get the config file from a URL, that is something like the following would work:

 .. code-block:: bash